cern-eos/eos_exporter/README.md

 ```
 make build
 ```
-- Run (on EOS headnode or in a pre-configured client with root privilegies on EOS)
+- Run on EOS headnode.

 ```
 ./eos_exporter -eos-instance="<eos_instance>"
 ```
+> This variable is used to populate internal `cluster` label.
+Will be deprecated, global labels can serve the same purpose.
+> Actual MGM to connect is gathered from EOS_MGM_URL in EOS configuration.

 - By default, the exporter exposes the metrics on the port `9986` and url `/metrics`.
     - Change the port with the argument `-listen-address`